Grudz/Python_Machine_Learning/README.md

 This repo stores examples of various machine learning methods including how to build a neural network with python. (refer to techwithtim)

 These programs run in an virtual environment.
 My personal folder location is: C:\Users\Ben\PycharmProjects\tensorEnv

+Also this stores the Coursera "Tensorflow in Practice" programs and documents.